Rangefinder camera: Epson R-D1, Zenit M and PIXII

-Both the Pixii and the Zenit M are true mechanical rangefinders, and employ the Leica M mount, affording compatibility with current lens lines from Voigtlander, Zeiss, and Leica themselves.
+Both the Pixii and the Zenit M are true mechanical rangefinders, and they employ the Leica M mount, affording compatibility with current lens lines from Voigtlander, Zeiss, and Leica themselves.

 Leica M

 Leica released its first digital rangefinder camera, the Leica M8, in 2006.
 The M8 and R-D1 are expensive compared to more common digital SLRs, and lack several features that are common with modern digital cameras, such as autofocus, live preview, movie recording, and face detection.
 They have no real telephoto lenses available beyond 135 mm focal length and very limited macro ability.

-Later, Leica released the Leica M (Typ 240) digital rangefinder, which adds live preview, video recording and focusing assistance, the Leica M Monochrom, which is similar to the Leica M9 but shoots solely in black and white, the Leica M Edition 60 which is similar to the M 240 but omits a rear display panel as a homage to film cameras and the M10 without video recording.
+Later, Leica released the Leica M (Typ 240) digital rangefinder, which adds live preview, video recording and focusing assistance, the Leica M Monochrom, which is similar to the Leica M9 but shoots solely in black and white, the Leica M Edition 60 which is similar to the M (Typ 240) but omits a rear display panel as a homage to film cameras, and the M10 and M11 without video recording.